-Date/summary of engagement carried out Summary of impacts identified Age Sept to Dec 2012 From the 887 responses to the consultation received, all but 20 were from working age per who could potentially be impacted by these proposals.
-From the options given to respondents, 319 stated that all Council Tax Benefit recipients should be protected from an cuts to benefit entitlement.
-141 stated that Council Tax Benefit recipients should pay som Council Tax, whilst 336 stated that some group of Council Tax Benefit recipients should be protected from any cuts to benefit entitlement. respondents did not specify a preferred option.
+Date/summary of engagement carried out Summary of impacts identified Age Sept to Dec 2012 From the 887 responses to the consultation received, all but 20 were from working age people who could potentially be impacted by these proposals.
+From the options given to respondents, 319 stated that all Council Tax Benefit recipients should be protected from any cuts to benefit entitlement.
+141 stated that Council Tax Benefit recipients should pay some Council Tax, whilst 336 stated that some groups of Council Tax Benefit recipients should be protected from any cuts to benefit entitlement.
+91 respondents did not specify a preferred option.
 Disability Sept to Dec 2012 From the 887 responses to the consultation received, 398 were from people who identified themselves as disabled.
-From the 336 Mobility Impairment Sept to Dec 2012 respondents who stated that some groups of people should be protected from any cuts to benefit entitlement, 127 stated that disabled Visual impairment Sept to Dec 2012 people should be protected.Respondents stated that they felt disabled Hearing impairment Sept to Dec 2012 people were already assessed as being on minimum levels of income and that they could not afford to pay any additional Council Tax, Learning Disability Sept to Dec 2012 although this could apply to anyone currently receiving Council Tax Benefit.However, there were strong opinions that Mental Health Sept to Dec 2012 disabled people have limited or no opportunities to go out to work to improve their financial situation.
-Although there was nothing Long Term Limiting Illness Sept to Dec 2012 to suggest that disabled people would be any worse off than other benefit recipients, there was a sense of injustice that disabled people Multiple Impairments Other - Specify Sept to Dec 2012 were at a disadvantage because of this.
+From the 336 Mobility Impairment Sept to Dec 2012 respondents who stated that some groups of people should be protected from any cuts to benefit entitlement, 127 stated that disabled Visual impairment Sept to Dec 2012 people should be protected.Respondents stated that they felt disabled Hearing impairment Sept to Dec 2012 people were already assessed as being on minimum levels of income and that they could not afford to pay any additional Council Tax, Learning Disability Sept to Dec 2012 although this could apply to anyone currently receiving Council Tax Benefit.
+However, there were strong opinions that Mental Health Sept to Dec 2012 disabled people have limited or no opportunities to go out to work to improve their financial situation.
+Although there was nothing Long Term Limiting Illness Sept to Dec 2012 to suggest that disabled people would be any worse off than other benefit recipients, there was a sense of injustice that disabled people Multiple Impairments Sept to Dec 2012 were at a disadvantage because of this.
 Respondents indicated that disabled people are already seeing reductions to disability related benefits, increases in costs for care and increases to utility bills where additional heating is required.
 Respondents indicated that benefit cuts could increase stress for disabled people, which could aggravate their medical condition.
+Other - Specify

-Race Sept to Dec 2012 There were no impacts identified Sex Sept to Dec 2012 There were no impacts identified Gender Reassignment Sept to Dec 2012 There were no impacts identified Religion or belief Sept to Dec 2012 There were no impacts identified Sexual Orientation Sept to Dec 2012 There were no impacts identified Pregnancy or maternity Sept to Dec 2012 Sept to Dec 2012 women who are pregnant.
-However, from 336 respondents who stated that some people should be protected from any cubenefit entitlement, 50 stated that familiate children should be protected.
-Again the many comments that families on a low in could be adversely impacted by these parts.
-There were no impacts specifically identified for women who are pregnant.
+Race Sept to Dec 2012 There were no impacts identified Sex Sept to Dec 2012 There were no impacts identified Gender Reassignment Sept to Dec 2012 There were no impacts identified Religion or belief Sept to Dec 2012 There were no impacts identified Sexual Sept to Dec 2012 There There were no impacts identified Pregnancy or maternity Sept to Dec 2012 There were no impacts specifically identified for women who are pregnant.
 However, from the 336 respondents who stated that some groups of people should be protected from any cuts to benefit entitlement, 50 stated that families with children should be protected.
 Again there were many comments that families on a low income could be adversely impacted by these proposals and that their children's quality of life would be affected.
-Marriage / Civil Partnership Sept to Dec 2012 There were no impacts identified a) How will the proposal help to eliminate discrimination, harassment and victimisation These proposals recognise that some people with protected characteristics may need to be
+Marriage / Civil Partnership Sept to Dec 2012 There were no impacts identified a) How will the proposal help to eliminate discrimination, harassment and victimisation?
+These proposals recognise that some people with protected characteristics may need to be treated differently and all the options continue to include disregards to certain disability benefits child related benefits and war pensions.